Skip to content

 Last updated:

-Every improvised explosive device ever recovered, regardless of the technical sophistication of its constructor or the jurisdiction in which it was found, is an assembly of the same six functional elements: a main explosive charge, an initiator (detonator), a firing switch, a power source, a container, and, in more sophisticated designs, one or more anti-handling components.
+Every improvised explosive device ever recovered, regardless of the technical sophistication of its constructor or the jurisdiction in which it was found, is built from the same six functional elements: a main explosive charge, an initiator (detonator), a firing switch, a power source, a container, and, in more sophisticated designs, one or more anti-handling components.
 This six-element model was formalised by the US Joint IED Defeat Organization (JIEDDO, now JIDA, Joint Improvised-Threat Defeat Agency) as a framework for rapid device characterisation by render-safe operators in the field, and it has since been adopted by NATO EOD doctrine, UK Explosive Ordnance Disposal training at the Defence Explosive Ordnance Disposal Munitions and Search School (DEMSS) at Kineton, and Australian Army EOD.

-The practical value of the framework is in what it compresses.
-A bomb disposal technician approaching a suspect device in a theatre of operations or on a city street does not have the time for an open-ended survey.
+The value of the framework lies in what it compresses.
+A bomb disposal technician approaching a suspect device in a theatre of operations or on a city street does not have time for an open-ended survey.
 Working through six questions in sequence, each of which can be partially answered from external observation before any physical approach, structures the threat assessment into a triage decision: can this device be rendered safe by a specific technique in the time available, or does the risk profile require withdrawal and remote action?
 For the forensic investigator post-blast, the same framework organises the reconstruction, directing the search toward the components whose identification will most efficiently narrow the supply chain, the constructor community, and the tactical purpose of the device.

 This topic addresses each of the six elements in turn, the chemistry and casework signatures of the most important main charge types, the forensic distinction between commercial and improvised detonators, the switch taxonomy, and the role of anti-handling components in the risk calculus.
 It then describes the IED triage workflow as practiced in the UK, US, Indian, and NATO contexts.